nonggfiii/SE357-Requirement-Engineering/README.md

 1/ MSc.
 Nguyen Trinh Dong - Email: dongnt@uit.edu.vn <br><br>
 2/ MSc.
 Vu Tuan Hai - [Github](https://github.com/vutuanhai237)

+### **Description**
-### **Description**: The "NamNhaLam" e-commerce website is an online platform designed for buying and selling products.
+The "NamNhaLam" e-commerce website is an online platform designed for buying and selling products.
 It provides various features and functionalities to facilitate the shopping experience for users.

 ### **How to use**: <br>
 To use the website, users can perform the following actions: